 IV.
-Staff Recommendation.
+Staff Recommendation:

-The staff recommends that the Commission adopt the following motion and resolution in support of its action:
+The staff recommends that the Commission adopt the following motion:

 MOTION.
-I move that the Commission adopt the revised findings set forth below in support of its September 10, 1998, action concurring with the Corps' consistency determination.
+I move that the Commission concur with the Corps of Engineers' consistency determination.

-The staff recommends a YES vote on this motion.
-A majority vote in the affirmative by the prevailing Commissioners (see page 1) will result in adoption of the following resolution and findings:
+The staff recommends a NO vote on this motion.
+Failure to receive a majority vote in the affirmative will result in adoption of the following resolution:

-A. Concurrence
+A. Objection

-The Commission hereby concurs with the consistency determination made by the Corps of Engineers for the proposed project, finding that the project is consistent to the maximum extent practicable with the California Coastal Management Program.
+The Commission hereby objects to the consistency determination made by the Corps of Engineers for the proposed project, finding the project does not contain enough information to determine if the proposed project is consistent to the maximum extent practicable with the California Coastal Management Program.